-You should consult qualified tax and legal professionals for advice on this.
+You should consult a qualified tax professional for advice on this.

 In the event of a divorce or legal separation, MERS does not automatically remove a spouse or former spouse as the designated beneficiary for a MERS IRA without a court order to do so.
 If your life circumstances have changed, we strongly suggest you submit an IRA Beneficiary Designation Form.
 The current IRA beneficiary designation on file with MERS will be deemed valid and in full force until such date as MERS receives a signed IRA Beneficiary Designation Form, in good order.